 Since web services use HTTP, they are independent of both operating systems and programming languages.

 Cloud Computing is an extension of SOA: Application-as-a service, Storage-as-a-service, Data-as-a-service.

 For most people, Cloud Computing is about storing data on the web:

 The reasons are pretty obvious:

-With <AppML>, it is very easily to put databases and applications in the cloud.
+With AppML, it is very easy to put both databases and applications in the cloud.